We beleive cremation should be more than a convenient form of disposition.

 Solidified remains are the full amount of human or animal remains in a solid and clean form.
 With Parting Stone’s technology, you can now receive a collection of stone-like remains following cremation.

 What are the solidified remains like?
-Each set of solidified remains is different and varies in color, texture, shape, size, and number of stones.
+Each set of solidified remains is different and varies in color, texture, shape, size, and number of "stones".
 Solidified remains are about as hard as real stones and will not disintegrate in water.

 What do people do with solidified remains?
 We find that solidified remains are commonly shared with friends and family.
-Some people choose to carry the stones with them, and others leave them around in meaningful places.
+Some people choose to carry them with them, and others leave them around in meaningful places.
 We have been repeatedly told that our customers take their solidified remains stones to therapy.
 Having remains in a beautiful and clean form allows you to feel comfortable interacting with your departed.

 Online Process When we receive an order online we send the customer a collection kit with everything they need to get their ashes shipped safely to the Parting Stone Lab.
 The kit includes instructions, pre-paid shipping labels, and USPS-compliant cremated remains packaging.